viltgroup/letsencrypt-formula/docs/README.rst

 If `install_method` is `git` it installs and configures the letsencrypt cli from git, creates the requested certificates and installs renewal cron job.

+If `install_method` is `pip` it installs and configures the letsencrypt cli from pip, creates the requested certificates and installs renewwal cron job.
+Allows plugin installation with `pip_pkgs`.

 ** WARNING **
 If you set `install_method` to `package`, it will: